strimzi/proposals/056-zk-kraft-migration.md

 They are now disconnected from the ZooKeeper ensemble which is totally out of the picture.
 The FSM moves to the `FullKRaft` state and ZooKeeper is not used anymore.

+Before completing the migration, the `DualWrite` state is also the last opportunity for the user to rollback the migration process by applying the `strimzi.io/kraft-migration: pre-migration` on the `Kafka` custom resource.
+In this case, the operator configures the brokers with no ZooKeeper migration flag, and no KRaft controllers quorum connection information.
+Finally, the operator rolls the brokers and wait for them to be ready again.
+The FSM moves back to the `WaitBrokersInMigration`, so actually at the beginning of the Phase 2.

 #### Phase 5: Removing ZooKeeper

 At this point the ZooKeeper ensemble is out of the picture, still running but not used anymore.
 In the `FullKRaft` state, the operator expects the user to finalize the migration by removing ZooKeeper.
-The user applies the `strimzi.io/run-kraft-migration: false` (or delete it) on the `Kafka` resource so that the operator can delete the ZooKeeper nodes.
+The user removes the `spec.zookeeper` on the `Kafka` custom resource so that the operator can delete the ZooKeeper nodes.
 The FSM moves back to a `NoMigration` state (or null).

 ### Metrics